CDEApp/CDE/Readme.md

 I have no problem with individuals using this tool for themselves in a commercial environment and they can apply a donation threshold rule as they see fit.

-If you are deploying this to other employees in a commercial environment for more than 6 weeks then I think you have allready passed a value threshold and should seriously consider that the application is of sufficient value for a donation based on the number of regular users of the software.
+If have deployed cde in a commercial environment for users other than your self for more than a testing period of 6 weeks then I think you have allready passed a value threshold.

 As a small incentive a 64 build of cde and cdeWin is available to people who donate for cde.
-You woudl realy need to be dealing with a lot of file entries to need this.
-As the 32 bit version of cdeWin can deal with over 11 million file system entries using just over 1.5 GB of ram.
+The 64 bit build is really only of value to people dealing with a very large number of file system entries, as the 32 bit version of cdeWin can deal with over 11 million file system entries using just over 1.5 GB of ram.

 ## Details